 Do not daisy chain another USB hub to this adapter through USB-A ports in order to connect more USB peripherals.
 It may cause overload on the USB system bus or the power adapter.

 Symptom: HDMI does not work at full 4K 30Hz resolution.

 The multiport adapter supports resolution up to 4K at 30Hz.
 You will need a 4K rated computer, HDMI cable, and display to take advantage of 4K video.

 Symptom: laggy mouse and missing keystrokes when connecting wireless mouse/keyboards to USB 3.0.

 The 2.4 GHz band is a widely used unlicensed radio frequency band for devices such as wireless routers, as well as wireless PC peripherals such as a mouse or keyboard.

 Though USB 3.0 has a 5 Gbit/s signaling rate, the noise from USB 3.0 data spectrum can be high in the 2.4–2.5 GHz range.
 This noise can radiate from the USB 3.0 connector on a PC platform, the USB 3.0 connector on the peripheral device or the USB 3.0 cable.
 If the antenna of a wireless device operating in this band is placed close to any of the above USB 3.0 radiation channels, it can pick up the broadband noise and may result in a drop in throughput on the wireless link.

-Symptom: Ethernet disconnects with certain Dell computers
+Symptom: Ethernet keeps disconnecting with certain Dell computers.

-Some Dell XPS and Precision models may contain a version of internal Wi-Fi adapters that causes the Ethernet connect to disconnect over USB-C. This issue can be resolved by lowering the power output of the onboard Wi-Fi adapter.
+Some Dell XPS and Precision models may contain a version of internal Wi-Fi adapters that causes the Ethernet connection to disconnect over USB-C. This issue can be resolved by lowering the power output of the onboard Wi-Fi adapter.